Seattle Dog Park Data

 Seattle Parks and Recreation staff

-This editorial is critical of SPR's policy choices, but should be read alongside the acknowledgment that SPR has been asked to do a genuinely impossible job.
-Seattle is among the densest, most land-constrained major U.S. cities.
-Park parcels big enough for a real OLA cost tens of millions of dollars when they can be found at all.
-SPR has to simultaneously balance the needs of kids, athletic-league users, non-dog park users, dog owners, wildlife, environmental remediation, and a housing-and-homelessness emergency that puts pressure on every square foot of public land.
+This page is critical of SPR's policy choices, and it should be read alongside the acknowledgment that SPR has been asked to do a genuinely impossible job.
+Seattle is one of the densest, most land-constrained major US cities.
+Park parcels big enough for a real OLA cost tens of millions of dollars, when they can be found at all.
+SPR has to balance the needs of kids, athletic-league users, non-dog park users, dog owners, wildlife, environmental remediation, and a housing-and-homelessness emergency that puts pressure on every square foot of public land — all at once.
 The 2014–2017 People, Dogs and Parks process was sincere and the staff who ran it worked hard.
-The criticism in this editorial is that the resulting plan repeated the pre-2014 framework rather than piloting a shared-use alternative — and now, a decade later, is repeating it again with expanded enforcement.
-Not accusatory; factual.
-The problem is that the same approach has failed twice and it's time to try something new.
-SPR is the right partner to run that pilot.
+My criticism is narrower: the resulting plan repeated the pre-2014 framework rather than piloting a shared-use alternative.
+And now, a decade later, it's being repeated again with expanded enforcement.
+That's factual, not accusatory.
+The same approach has failed twice, and SPR is the right partner to run the pilot that tries something else.

 Local elected officials who've engaged substantively

 Then-candidate and later Councilmember Andrew Lewis (District 7, 2019–2023) was the most visible elected voice on this issue during his time in office.
 Other council members have moved seats since 2019 but multiple offices have received data packets from community advocates.
-If you're a current council member or staffer, see the PRR and outreach directory — these are the questions we're asking SPR and what we're asking to see the answers to.
+If you're a current council member or staffer, see the public records request (PRR) and outreach directory — these are the questions we're asking SPR and what we're asking to see the answers to.

 Dog owners who have changed their behavior, and park users who haven't given up

 Every dog owner who has driven out of their way to reach a real OLA rather than off-leashing at the neighborhood playfield.
-Every parent who has nonetheless kept bringing their kid to that playfield.
-Every softball coach who's still running practice on a field that sometimes has dog feces on it.
+Every parent who has kept bringing their kid to that playfield anyway.
+Every softball coach still running practice on a field that sometimes has dog feces on it.
 The status quo is a tax everyone pays, and it doesn't have to stay that way.

-Corrections and contributions welcome This page, and the site overall, will be updated when better data is available or when I've gotten something wrong.
-If you have primary sources, corrections, or additional data — especially on Seattle's specific land availability, dog population, Find-It-Fix-It complaint counts, or peer-city shared-use outcomes — please get in touch at [email protected] or file an issue on the repo.
+Corrections and contributions welcome This page, and the site overall, will be updated when better data comes in or when I've gotten something wrong.
+If you have primary sources, corrections, or additional data — especially on Seattle's land availability, dog population, Find-It-Fix-It complaint counts, or peer-city shared-use outcomes — please get in touch — email us at [email protected] or file an issue on the repo.
 If you're one of the people listed in the acknowledgments above and would like a correction, an addition, or a removal, just say so — happy to edit.

 — Andre Vrignaud Queen Anne, Seattle · April 2026